Climate and Clean Energy

 California has a long history of driving innovations for climate, climate energy and environmental sustainability.
 California set the nation’s first economy-wide greenhouse gas limit, the first climate emissions standards for cars, and is committed to 100% renewable energy by 2045.

 California today is home to many of the world’s largest investments in clean energy and sustainable transportation.
-In 2019, California saw over $3 billion in private venture capital investments in clean energy technologies, more than all the other states in the top ten combined.
+Since 2014, there has been a total project investment in California of more than $9.3 billion.

 This commitment of private capital was matched in 2020 by more than $3 billion in public investment, supporting 51,000 projects delivering jobs and environmental benefits to California communities.
 And with the highest share of jobs in clean energy technologies in the nation, our workforce is prepared to keep California at the forefront of global clean tech innovations – all with equity and economic opportunity at the center of our efforts.